 Can eating low GI (glycaemic index) foods help me lose weight?

 The glycaemic index (GI) is a rating system for foods containing carbohydrates.
-It shows how quickly each food affects glucose (sugar) levels in your blood.
-Some low GI unprocessed foods, such as wholegrain foods, fruit, vegetables, beans and lentils are foods we should eat as part of a healthy balanced diet.
+It shows how quickly each food affects glucose (sugar) levels in your blood, when that food is eaten on its own.
+Some low GI foods, such as wholegrain foods, fruit, vegetables, beans and lentils are foods we should eat as part of a healthy balanced diet.
 However, using GI to decide whether foods or a combination of foods are healthy or can help with weight reduction can be misleading.

 Although low GI foods cause blood sugar levels to rise and fall slowly and therefore may help you to feel fuller for longer, not all low GI foods are healthy.
 For example, watermelon and parsnips are high GI foods, while chocolate cake has a lower GI value.
+Also, the cooking method and eating foods in combination as part of a meal, will change the GI rating.
 Therefore, relying on GI alone is not a reliable way to decide whether foods or combinations of foods are healthy or will help you to lose weight.

 Do carbs make you fat?

-To maintain a healthy weight, the advice is to cut down on sugary foods in favour of fruit, vegetables, pulses, wholegrain starchy foods and potatoes with skins on, while still keeping a watchful eye on portion size.
+To maintain a healthy weight, we are advised to cut down on sugary foods in favour of fruit, vegetables, pulses, wholegrain starchy foods and potatoes with skins on, while still keeping a watchful eye on portion size.

 Can cutting out wheat help me lose weight?

-A new market has sprung up on the back of the "wheat-is-evil" trend, including expensive gluten-free products and a wide range of grain and gluten-free diets.
-However, unless you have a diagnosed health condition such as wheat allergy, wheat sensitivity or coeliac disease, the evidence for cutting out wheat and other grains from your diet is very weak.
+Unless you have a diagnosed health condition such as wheat allergy, wheat sensitivity or coeliac disease, there is little evidence that cutting out wheat and other grains from your diet would benefit your health.
 Grains, especially wholegrains, are an important part of a healthy balanced diet.
 All types of grains provide carbs, vitamins and minerals.
 Grains are also naturally low in fat.

 Should people with diabetes avoid carbs?